Little Rock

 ARKANSAS DEMOCRAT-GAZETTE

-It is harder to believe that 12 years have passed since Hoopfest was first played than it is to believe the three-on-three street tournament has ended.
+It is hard to believe that 12 years have passed since Hoopfest was first played .

 When it started, the newspaper war was hot and heavy, and some of the brass at the Democrat were impressed with a street tournament in Dallas called Hoop-D-Do.